Robotic-Decision-Making-Lab/alpha/README.md

 The Alpha 5 driver is currently supported on Linux, and is available for the ROS distributions Humble and Rolling.
-To install the Alpha 5 driver, first clone this project to the `src` directory of your ROS workspace.
+To install the Alpha 5 driver, first clone this project to the `src` directory of your ROS workspace, replacing `$ROS_DISTRO` with the desired ROS distribution or `main` for Rolling:

 ```bash
 git clone -b $ROS_DISTRO git@github.com:evan-palmer/alpha.git
 ```

-Replace `$ROS_DISTRO` with the desired ROS distribution or `main` for Rolling.
 After cloning the project, install the ROS dependencies using `rosdep`, again, replacing `$ROS_DISTRO` with the desired ROS distribution: